AndySaul/cmake_boilerplate/README.md

 You can also specify tests to display output on failure

 ```
-CTEST_OUTPUT_ON_FAILURE=1 ctest
+ctest --output-on-failure
 ```

-The easiest way to clean the project is to delete the entire build directory
+To clean the project, delete the entire build directory

 ```
 cd .. && rm -rf build_linux